More about: Best Things To Do In Rome

 1. Visit the Colosseum inside

-You could say that this amphitheater is the guardian of Rome.
+This amphitheater is arguably the guardian of Rome.
 It is the most visited monument in the city and its internal galleries catch the eye as much as its outer walls drawn by Greek arches and columns.
-Since it was built in 72 A.D., the Colosseum has witnessed countless stories of gladiators and animal fights, but those will be told on one of the many guided tours of the Colosseum.
+Since it was built in 72 AD, the Colosseum has witnessed countless stories of gladiators and animal fights, but those will be told in one of the many guided tours of the Colosseum.
+Here are the main ones:

 Arriving at the Colosseumfor the first time is a wonderful feeling, but do not get too intoxicated by the beauty of this enclave and keep in mind these tips for your visit to the Colosseum.
 Like you, there are thousands of tourists who want to access this monument and if before starting your trip you have clear the places to eat when you finish your visit to the Colosseum or how to get cheap tickets to the Colosseum the tourist influx will be much more bearable

-Remember that tickets to the Colosseum are also tickets to the Roman Forum and the Palatine Hill and, therefore, you can also buy them at the box office, although the queues can be endless, so I recommend you to buy them online.
+Remember that tickets to the Colosseum are also tickets to the Roman Forum and the Palatine Hill and, therefore, you can also buy them at the box office, although the queues can be endless, so I recommend you to book tickets to the Colosseum as far in advance as possible.

 2. Marvel at St. Peter's Square

-You have probably seen in more than one aerial photograph this oval-shaped square surrounded by two semicircles; I will tell you that this is the view you get by climbing up to St. Peter's Dome (the entrance to St. Peter's Basilica is free, but not the ascent to the dome).
+Along with the Sistine Chapel, the Vatican Museums and St. Peter's Basilica that presides over the square are the two landmarks of the smallest state in the world.
+You've probably seen in more than one aerial photograph this oval-shaped square surrounded by two semicircles; I'll tell you that this is the view you get by going up to St. Peter's Dome (the entrance to St. Peter's Basilica is free, but not the ascent to the dome).

 Hear the Pope's blessing in St. Peter's Square